CDCgov/SET-NET/README.md

 * [Categorization of Birth Defects with Automated Approaches](https://github.com/CDCgov/SET-NET/tree/master/birthdefectcategorization)
 * [Automated Classification of COVID-19 Illness Severity during Pregnancy](https://github.com/CDCgov/SET-NET/tree/master/pregnancycovidseverity)

-For more information about these projects and the relevant resources available in this repository, please see the README files for each project in their project-specific directories.
+For more information about these projects and the relevant resources available in this repository, please see each project's README file in the project-specific directories.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not